Normal Crossings Singularities for Symplectic Topology: Proof of Theorem

 \section{Proof of Theorem~\ref{SCC_thm}}

 We prove Theorem~\ref{SCC_thm} by induction on the strata of the transverse configuration~$\X$.
-Definition~\ref{LocalRegul_dfn} introduces a notion of weak symplectic regularization for~$\X$ over an open subset~$W$ of~$X_{\eset}$, with $X_{\eset}$ given by~\eref{Xesetdfn_e}.
-If $W$ contains all $X_I$ with $I\!\supsetneq\!I^*$, a family of such regularizations associated with a family of elements of $\Symp^+(\X)$ extends to a family of weak regularizations for $X_{I^*}$ in~$\X$; see Proposition~\ref{extendreg_prp}.
-Using the operations on regularizations described in Section~\ref{PastingRegul_subs}, we can combine the original family of weak regularizations over~$W$ and the new family of weak regularizations for $X_{I^*}$ into a family of weak regularizations over an open subset~$\wt{W}$ containing all~$X_I$ with $I\!\supset\!I^*$; see Lemma~\ref{regulcomb_lmm}.
-This accomplishes the inductive step in the proof of Theorem~\ref{SCC_thm}.
+For each $I^*\!\in\!\cP^*(N)$, we view $\{X_I\}_{I\in\cP^*(I^*)}$ as an $|I^*|$-fold transverse configuration.
+Definition~\ref{LocalRegul_dfn} introduces a notion of a weak symplectic regularization for any transverse configuration~$\X$ over an open subset~$W$ of~$X_{\eset}$, with $X_{\eset}$ given by~\eref{Xesetdfn_e}.
+If $W$ contains all $X_I$ with $I\!\supsetneq\!I^*$, a family of such regularizations associated with a family of elements of $\Symp^+(\X)$ extends to a family of weak regularizations for $\{X_I\}_{I\in\cP^*(I^*)}$ over a neighborhood~$W_{I^*}$ of $X_{I^*}$ in~$\X$ after deforming the symplectic forms as in~\eref{SCCom_e}; see Corollary~\ref{extendreg_crl}.
+Using the operations on regularizations described in Section~\ref{PastingRegul_subs}, we can combine the original family of weak regularizations for~$\X$ over~$W$ and the new family of weak regularizations for $\{X_I\}_{I\in\cP^*(I^*)}$ over $W_{I^*}$ into a family of weak regularizations over an open subset~$\wt{W}$ containing all~$X_I$ with $I\!\supset\!I^*$; see Lemma~\ref{regulcomb_lmm}.
+This accomplishes the inductive step in the proof of Theorem~\ref{SCC_thm}; see Proposition~\ref{SCCweak_prp}.
 By Lemma~\ref{weakregtoreg_lmm} and Corollary~\ref{weakregtoreg_crl}, the difference between a weak regularization for~$\X$ and a regularization is insignificant.\\

-We continue to use the notation introduced in Section~\ref{SCCregul_subs} and combine it with the notation introduced at the beginning of Section~\ref{LocalDeform_sec}.
+We continue to use the notation introduced in Section~\ref{SCCregul_subs} and combine it with the notation introduced in Section~\ref{SympDefVB_subs}.
 In particular, for a configuration~$\X$ as in Theorem~\ref{SCC_thm},

 for all $I'\!\subset\!I\!\subset\![N]$ with $|I|\!\ge\!2$.
 If in addition $\cN'\!\subset\!\cN X_I$,